So the first thing to know about going to Kyoto during cherry blossom season…

 You can get dressed up in a kimono, and then go for a rickshaw ride too!

 Or you can get the rickshaw without the kimono.

-Photos of some of the best cherry blossom spots in Kyoto!
+Best cherry blossom spots in Kyoto! (pictures!)

 - Kiyomizu-dera Temple